Top Best Homemade Dog Food Recipes

 • frying oil

 Directions: Drain and fry the salmon with flour and the egg.
-Once the patties are done, remove them from the oil and stir the veggies in them for 5-8 minutes.
+Once the patties are done, remove them from the oil and stir the veggies for 5-8 minutes.
 Mix, let it cool off, and serve.

 10. Basic Dog Food Recipe